VishalLakshmiNarayanan/Tail-Risk-Analysis/README.md

 Tail Risk Management is a quantitative modeling framework built to answer a crucial question in actuarial science:

-> **“Why do standard ML models fail on large, catastrophic claims—and how can we fix it?”**
+> **“Why do standard ML models fail on large, catastrophic claims and how can we fix it?”**

 This project uses a filtered subset (~69K records) of the Mendeley automobile insurance dataset to: